Home

 Will I be deported if I overstay?

-You can stay in Turkey for 10 more days after your residency expires.
+You can remain in Turkey for an additional 10 days after your residency expires.
 Once this period ends and you still have not started a new application for residency, there is a risk of deportation (Art.
 54/(1)-g).
 This matter is within the jurisdiction of the administrative office for border gates.
 If you are deported from Turkey, you can also be banned from entering Turkey (Art.
 9).

 What happens if you work without a work permit in Turkey?

-The Law of Foreigners states that a decision to deport will be given to foreign nationals identified as working in Turkey without a work permit.
+The Law of Foreigners states that a decision to deport will be made for foreign nationals found working in Turkey without a work permit.

 Each residency application and related matter must be evaluated on a case-by-case basis.
-If you wish to find more about the above topics, please click here to book a free consultation with one of our expert lawyers.
+If you would like to learn more about the above topics, please contact us to book a consultation with one of our expert lawyers.